mlibrary/design-system.lib.umich.edu/decisions/0002-rebrand-documentation.md

 https://spg.umich.edu/about/about-this-website

-We would be better served naming this website that documents our recommendations for good web design practices at the library.
+We would be better served naming this website with words our audience is familiar with.
+This website recommendation guidelines and recommendations for standard web design practices at the library.

 "Website Standard Practice Guide"